BLASTchain/blast-tutorial/cross-dom-bridge-erc20/README.md

   console.log("Waiting for status to change to RELAYED") console.log(`Time so far ${(new Date()-start)/1000} seconds`)
   await crossChainMessenger.waitForMessageStatus(response,
-    optimismSDK.MessageStatus.RELAYED)
+    blastSDK.MessageStatus.RELAYED)
   await reportERC20Balances()
   console.log(`withdrawERC20 took ${(new Date()-start)/1000} seconds\n\n\n`)
 }     // withdrawERC20()
 ```

-Wait for the message status to change to `optimismSDK.MessageStatus.RELAYED`, at which time the tokens are finally withdrawn.
+Wait for the message status to change to `blastSDK.MessageStatus.RELAYED`, at which time the tokens are finally withdrawn.

 ### `main`